What is She Runs: Cardiff all about?

 Raised in Wales most of my life, though from English and Scottish parents, it’s been hard to decide where you’re really from.
 However, Cardiff has been my home for a long time and will continue to be!

-I live with my husband-to-be and miniature dachshund that believes he’s the king of the house.
+I live with my husband, son and miniature dachshund that believes he’s the king of the house.
 I’m a manager for a digital marketing agency and have been working in the SEO industry for many years, including having the privilege to travel the world.

-I have been running since I was about 15, coming from a family that have done ultra runs and marathons aplenty.
+I have been running since 2009, coming from a family that have done ultra runs and marathons aplenty.
 It was also a recommendation to combat my mental health.
 My first race was the Cardiff Half Marathon, which fully progressed to Manchester Marathon a few years later.

 I then finally plucked up the courage to try ultra marathons, with a greater appreciation for trail running.
 I feel a lot more disconnected from the world on a trail run and they are my favourite runs now!